 One of the most obvious ways to keep on your technological toes is by focusing developer time on what matters.
 Data structures that are easy to develop against will leave more hours in the day for fine-tuning, nice-to-haves, and experimentation.
-NoSQL Document Databases like MongoDB provide alternatives to relational databases that are more naturally fitted for the object-oriented programming languages most of us primarily use.
+NoSQL Document Databases like MongoDB provide alternatives to relational databases that are more naturally fitted for the object-oriented programming languages that most of us software consultants primarily use.

 The low ceremony of Document DBs empowers developers to work quickly.
 Eliminating the need for schema definition or management can lead to faster time-to-live on feature delivery.
-In addition, cloud offerings such as Amazon DynamoDB and Azure Cosmos DB have low up-front costs with built-in scaling, so your data architecture is always available and can grow with your business needs.
+In addition, cloud offerings such as Amazon DynamoDB and Azure Cosmos DB have low up-front costs with built-in scaling, so your agile data architecture is always available and can grow with your business needs.

 Avoiding painful integrations

 SQL is powerful in its rigidity, but that comes with a cost, especially when agile operations demand flexibility.
 Consider a distributed system, such as a microservices architecture or any other integration-heavy solution: Sharing data across an SQL-centric data architecture often requires complex and frequent replication for availability, unique ETL processes for every service, and the added maintenance to update those processes any time a connected schema is altered.

 Event-driven messages are an ideal alternative in highly integrated systems like these.
 Event Streams such as Kafka, AWS EventBridge, or Azure Event Hubs allow processing data changes as they occur, and the ability to transform, filter, and restream messages in a lightweight way for different consumers.
 As with Document DBs, the reduction in ceremony required to work with data streamlines the development process and keeps options open when requirements and needs change.